General information

 • Allow about four days for the electronic transfer.

-1. Log in to your financial institution’s website.
+1. Log in to your financial institution’s app or website.

-• Please allow for postal delays, as payment will be credited to the account upon receipt, or on the date of the cheque if postdated.
+• Allow postal delays, as the payment will be credited to the account upon receipt or on the date of the cheque if it is postdated.

 Back to top